-The Experts Group on Health Information (EGHI) is a consultative structure with representatives from all the Member States to support the overall implementation mechanisms for the health strategy with regard to health information.
-In particular, the Experts Group on Health Information should:
+The Expert Group on Health Information (EGHI) is a consultative structure with representatives from all the Member States to support the overall implementation mechanisms for the health strategy with regard to health information.
+In particular, the Expert Group on Health Information should:

 • work together with the Commission to agree on needs and solutions for European health information and reconcile the technical issues and resource constraints of this information with the overall EU policy and strategic needs;

 • assist in defining and overseeing technical work needed to achieve this work;